Good replacements for Collard Greens include Kale, Swiss Chard, Mustard Greens, Baby Spinach Leaves, and Chinese Broccoli.

 They are also a good source of fiber.
 Consider substituting baby spinach leaves for collard greens in your next recipe.

-The mild flavor of baby spinach will complement the other ingredients in your dish without overpowering them.
+The mild flavor of baby spinach will go with the other ingredients in your dish without overpowering them.

 5 - Chinese Broccoli